cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 --- abstract

-The Concise Data Definition Language (CDDL) today is defined by RFC 8610 and RFC 9165.
+The Concise Data Definition Language (CDDL) today is defined by RFC 8610, RFC 9165, RFC 9682, and draft-ietf-cbor-cddl-more-control (RFC-to-be 9741).
-The latter (as well as some more application specific specifications such as RFC 9090) have used the extension point provided in RFC 8610, the control operator.
+RFC 9165 and the latter (as well as some more application specific specifications such as RFC 9090) have used the extension point provided in RFC 8610, the control operator.